deadzg/knowledge-share/Kafka/kafka-basics.md

  	 	- Subscribes to one or more topics
  	 	- Reads messages in order in which they are produced
  	 	- Keep tracks using offset
+ 	 	- Consumer group
+            - One or more consumers that work together to consume a topic
+            - Assures that each partition is only consumed by one member
+            - If single member fails, the remaining members of the group will rebalance the partitions being consumed
  	- Kafka Connect API (Advanced type)
  	- Kafka Streams (Advanced type)
  	- Advanced clients use producers and consumers as the building blocks for higher level functionality